 Welcome to CAYAC, an exhibition and competition of work by young artists in Cambridgeshire.
 Now in its fifth year, we are delighted that Sawston Village College will host the 2019 exhibition from 22-23 February, and we hope you and your students will join us for this prestigious annual event.

-If you would like your school to take part in the exhibition, please register your initial interest using the registration form on the ‘Register your Interest’ page of this website, or using the email address on the ‘Contact’ page.
+If you would like your school to take part in the exhibition, please register your initial interest using the registration form on the ‘Register to take part’ page of this website, or using the email address on the ‘Contact’ page.
 If you have any queries about the exhibition, please do not hesitate to contact us using the email addresses given on the Contact page.

 To take part, you should select artwork from your school (a maximum of two per Key Stage 1-4, plus sixth form and pre-school if applicable).
 Please see the ‘Entry & Permission’ page of this website for more information regarding work which is eligible for entry and the permission which must accompany this.
 Please also note that entries are required to be submitted three weeks prior to the opening of the exhibition, in order to be photographed, displayed and judged.